 The point of interaction (POI) is the technical term for both the PIN entry device (PED), if applicable, and secure card reader (SCR).
 These are the two most vulnerable points of failure in card processing transactions that require the most security.

 Both hardware and software make a difference, and it’s preferred that the external devices required use a digital input.
-Card readers from Square and PayPal both plug into the analog audio jack of cell phones.
-USB adapters exist, and the new iPhone is rumored to use a new, proprietary digital audio jack.
+Card readers from Square and PayPal both plug into the analog audio jack of cell phones, but other options (such as connecting via Bluetooth) are also available.

 Regardless of what POS you use, PCI compliance is necessary to maintain security and avoid fines.
 You don’t want a data leak, nor do you want to be found as the point of vulnerability for credit card fraud.